nudommeas/DjangoByMosh/RESTAPIs.md

 `view_name` - The views naem that should be used as the target of the relationship.
 Set it in the Urls.py `queryset` - The queryset used for model instance lookups when validating the field input `lookup_field` - Default is `pk`.

+**Model Serializers**
+Model serializers are a shotcut for creating serializers that work directly with Django models.
+`Model` = database structure
+`ModelSerializer` = automatic serializer for that model.
+Means: A ModelSerializer automatically converts a Djang model instance into JSON.
+<class Meta:
+    model
+    fields
+def()
+>